-I was born and raised in Vernon, BC and been watching/following junior hockey my entire life.
-My family watched senior men's hockey in Vernon in the 1950's and has been watching/following junior hockey in Vernon since Vernon got a team in 1961.
+I was born and raised in Vernon, BC and been watching/following junior hockey in Vernon my entire life.
+My family watched Senior men's hockey in Vernon in the 1950's and has been watching/following junior hockey in Vernon since Vernon got a team in 1961.
 I have two family members that played junior hockey in Vernon.
 I have had season tickets since 1990 missing 46 home games since.
-I worked with the Vipers as colour commentator for a couple of home games during the 2002-03 season.
-In 2011 I helped create and design the Vipers website and was in charge of running the website for five seasons.
-I started and created this blog in November 2008 and have over 5.9 million viewers.
+I have every program and ticket stub from every game going back to 1988.
+I worked with the Vipers as colour commentator during the 2002-03 season and in 2011 I helped create/design the Vipers website, that I was in charge of for five seasons.
+I started and created this blog in 2008 and have over 6 million viewers.

-I was at tonight's Vernon Vipers-Okotoks Oilers game as the Oilers won 6-3 in front of 2,030 fans at Kal Tire Place.
+I was at tonight's Vernon Vipers-Powell River Kings game as the Kings won 6-5 in overtime in front of 1,708 fans at Kal Tire Place.

 Starting Goaltenders: